Tainei-ji incident: Aftermath

 After the coup, Takafusa invited the younger brother of Ōtomo Sōrin, Haruhide, as the new head of the Ōuchi clan since this was promised to the Ōtomo in order to gain their support. Ōtomo Haruhide hence became known as Ōuchi Yoshinaga, but Sue Takafusa (known as Sue Harukata after the coup) remained the one pulling the strings behind the scenes.
 This arrangement alienated his co-conspirators, since they agreed only that Yoshitaka be overthrown in favour of his son.
 Now that both were dead, Sue Harukata placed the blame on Sugi Shigenori and put him to death.
 Apprehensive of further purges by Harukata, Naitō Okimori went into retirement and died in 1554.

 Mōri Motonari bided his time until 1554, when he declared that the emperor ordered him to punish those who killed Yoshitaka, and rebelled against the nominal Ōuchi government.
 Sue Harukata was driven to suicide by his defeat at the hands of Motonari in the Battle of Itsukushima in 1555, and in 1557 Ōuchi Yoshinaga followed.
-The Mōri came to possess the Ōuchi lands in western Honshu hereafter.
+The Mōri came to possess the Ōuchi lands in western Honshu thereafter.

-The city of Yamaguchi was burned during the coup, and looting and violence ran rampant for days after the coup had ended.
+The city of Yamaguchi burned during the coup, and looting and violence ran rampant for days after the coup had ended.
 The Jesuit Juan Fernández, who was at the scene of the chaos in Yamaguchi with Cosme de Torres, described the ensuing violence as "so destructive and deadly that the town was on fire and overflowed with blood for the space of eight days; for with the laws in abeyance, victorious wickedness raged everywhere with impunity, murder and plunder in all directions".
 The missionaries, despite being harassed during the chaos, escaped harm thanks to the protection given to them by the wife of Naitō Okimori, who was friendly to the Christians.
 Much was lost when the Ōuchi manor was sacked, including the family archives, countless artifacts, and documents of court rites brought from Kyoto by the courtiers anticipating the move of the capital.
 (Even the cranes in the Ōuchi household garden were butchered.)
-Despite efforts at rebuilding, the city was burned again in 1557 and 1569 in the warfare between the Mōri and the Ōuchi claimants, such that in a space of thirty years after the coup, "no sign of its earlier prosperity remained".
+Despite efforts at rebuilding, the city was burned again in 1557 and 1569, respectively, in the warfare between the Mōri and the Ōuchi claimants, such that in a space of thirty years after the coup, "no sign of its earlier prosperity remained".